wenceorg/phys52015/site/content/notes/mpi/point-to-point-nb.md

 Which waits until the message corresponding to `request` has been completed.

+Both of these calls can _complete_ the message exchange.
+If `MPI_Test` returns true in its flag argument, the message has been sent/received and the user-provided send/receive buffer is safe to be used again.

+Here's a picture of a non-blocking `MPI_Issend` matching with a blocking `MPI_Recv`.
+Note how the data transfer does not start (because this is a synchronous send) until the matching receive has been posted (set up).
+So the first `MPI_Test` returns false.
+The `MPI_Wait` will return immediately because the message has now been transferred.

+{{< manfig
+    src="mpi-issend-cartoon.svg"
+    width="75%"
+    caption="A non-blocking synchronous send returns immediately, and the data transfer begins as soon as the matching receive appears." >}}

 ## Why would you do this?

 Non-blocking messages allow us to separate "posting" messages